Living in Indonesia, A Site for Expatriates

 Relocation and Orientation Services

-Companies recognize that they make an enormous financial investment in the placement of their overseas staff by transporting the family and their belongings, setting them up in a temporary home, purchasing a car and paying for their children's schooling.
-Therefore, companies recognize that it is in their best interest to ensure the success of the transition to the new posting.
-Staff within the company can provide this assistance, or the company can enroll the newcomers in programs provided by community organizations or through the assistance of a firm specializing in relocation or orientation services.
+Companies should recognize that they make an enormous financial investment when they relocate their employees overseas.
+Transporting the family and their belongings, setting them up in a temporary home, leasing a car for the entire posting period and paying for their children's schooling costs the company a significant amount of money.
+Many companies recognize that it is in their best interest to ensure the success of the transition to the new posting.
+Staff within the company sometimes provide this assistance, or the company can enroll the newcomers in programs provided by community organizations or through the assistance of a firm specializing in relocation or orientation services.

-The goal of relocation services, no matter who provides them, should be to get the family settled in as quickly and smoothly as possible in appropriate housing, to get the kids settled in school, get transportation arranged and to join the appropriate community organizations.
+The goal of relocation services, no matter who provides them, should be to get the family settled in as quickly and smoothly as possible in appropriate housing, to get the kids settled in school, get transportation arranged and family to join the appropriate community organization or business organization.
 The sooner the expatriate family is settled, the sooner the working spouse can begin to concentrate fully on his job and the task at hand.

 Various forms of relocation services include: